 See all problems of the 2009 Ford Escape.

-The vehicle is a 2006 Ford Escape.
 Driving down the interstate I found that the vehicle was losing power.
 There were no service engine lights or any indicator warning lights of any kind that were on previous to the incident or that lit up during or after the episode.
 I had to pull over to the side of the road.
 The accelerator seemed to stop working and there was no power to the engine.
 I restarted with no issue and continued to drive.
 The vehicle did this a second time.
 There were additional incidents at lower speeds driving around town.
-This service engine light on issue occurred Apr.
-19, 2013.

 See all problems of the 2006 Ford Escape.

-The vehicle involved is a 2010 Ford Escape.
-The VIN of the car is 1FMCU0EGXA_.
 Vehicle cut off while traveling in traffic at about 45 mph, wrench light came on.
 The engine cranked back up, continue on my way.
 2nd incident happen while traveling to work, engine kept running but, could not give engine gas, coast to a stop.
 Wrench light came on, engine was idling rough, turn vehicle off, engine cranked back up.
 3rd incident engine surged and cut off after taking off from stop light.
 Another incident engine cut off while traveling about 40 mph, engine surged, stumble .
 Wrench light came on.
 Engine cut off , wrench light and service engine light came on, and stayed on for two days and then went off.
 Vehicle is out of warranty.
 Dealer thinks throttle body.
-It was Apr.
-10, 2013 when this service engine light on issue happened.

-The car is a 2009 Ford Escape.
 Car stalled while moving forward after backing out of parking space.
 Car had operated for 15 minutes before pulling into space, then immediately backing out without stopping engine.
 For approximately a year and one half yellow service engine light intermittently comes on then goes off after few driving cycles.
 Car also hesitates and jerks during acceleration randomly and frequently.
 Service dept of used car dealer where purchased car has detected no defects and has not replicated problem when car left at shop.
-The failure date was March 16, 2013.